 |

-The Artist: Yaakov Agam was born in Rishon LeZion, Israel 1928.
-Agam's
+The Artist: Yaakov Agam was born Yaakov Gipstein in Rishon LeZion, Israel

-initial art training was at the Bezalel School of Art in Jerusalem and
+1928.
+Agam's initial art training was at the Bezalel School of Art in

-the Atelier d'Art Abstrait in Paris.
-He studied under Bauhaus color-theoretician
+and studied at the Atelier d'Art Abstrait in Paris.
+He studied and then

 mysticism which he learned from his father who was an orthodox rabbi and